craftingcity/RollHighOrDie/Equipment and Inventories/Ranged Weapons.md

 Given this, weapons can be mutable while you are playing - you may replace, gain, or remove Tags from your Base weapon - so long as your character has the knowledge, materials, and time, they can change may aspects of their weapon.

 Ranged Weapons are married to [[Ammunition]], as both are required for either to be effective.

-When you make an Attack with a Ranged Weapon, you expend
+When you make an Attack with a Ranged Weapon, you expend a piece of Loaded Ammunition if your Weapon has the Capacity Tag, or you expend a piece of Ammunition

 ## Bases
 #### Sling